Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - UNATCO HQ armory door is permanently locked and unbreakable until Mission 5.
   - New option added to show or hide the bingo board.
 Zero Rando and Zero Rando Plus will hide the board by default to avoid spoilers.
   - Death Markers won't highlight if you have something in your hands.
+  - Prison manifest with the list of equipment taken away from you (Mission 5) will now properly appear on mirrored maps.
   - GMDX/VMD: Enemies who get helmets randomly added or removed will properly take damage as though they do or do not have helmets.

 </details>